Git-Forked/atm/README.md

 amount will be transfered immediately.
 At this point the transaction is final.
 If there are errors, a corresponding message is shown in the chat, and the transaction is aborted.

-## Founder

-This is a fork of gpcf's ATM mod: git://gpcf.eu/atm.git